 Paratha recipe – Learn how to make plain paratha with step by step photos.
 Parathas are one of the most popular unleavened flatbreads from Indian Cuisine.
 These are made using whole wheat flour known as atta.
 They are eaten with a curry or chutney and is a staple food in many homes for breakfast or a meal.

 Parathas can be made plain, spiced or stuffed with veggies, paneer or even with minced meat.
 Some of the paratha recipes on the blog are vegetable paratha, quick egg paratha, spinach palak paratha, layered methi paratha.

-You can also add a tbsp of curd/ yogurt while mixing the dough, this helps the paratha to remain soft for long hours.
+You can also add a tbsp of curd or yogurt while mixing the dough.
+This helps the paratha to remain soft for long hours.